-A recent study from July 2017 investigates the short-term kidney function in newborns with Twin to Twin Transfusion Syndrome (TTTS).
+A study from July 2017 investigates the short-term kidney function in newborns with Twin to Twin Transfusion Syndrome (TTTS).
 It was published in the European Journal of Pediatrics.
 It’s the first study on short-term kidney function in a large cohort of TTTS twins treated with or without laser surgery, assessing also the impact of incomplete laser treatment.
 312 twins fulfilled the criteria of the study and were divided into two groups.
 One group that was treated with fetoscopic laser surgery and one group that was treated conservatively.
 In the non-laser group, babies were treated with either serial amnioreduction or expectant management.
 The children were all treated at the Leiden University Medical Center in The Netherlands.
 They were born between July 2009 and June 2016.
 Leiden University Medical Center serves as the national referral center for monochorionic twin pregnancies with TTTS in the Netherlands.

 Risk of long-term kidney dysfunction